-Even in the twenty-first century, research in the US shows that men prefer partners who are less professionally ambitious than they are.1 A 2010 study of participants in online dating found that men tend to avoid female partners with characteristics that are usually associated with professional ambition, like high levels of education.2 Data from a 2015 study indicates that it is relatively unlikely that a woman will earn more than her husband, and when she does, marital satisfaction is lower and divorce is more likely.3 On the other hand, for men, the labor and dating markets are more closely aligned: women value their male partner’s intelligence and education, even when these exceed their own.4 Women may thus face a unique tradeoff: actions that lead to success in the labor market may lead to failure in the dating and marriage market.
+Even in the twenty-first century, research in the US shows that men prefer partners who are less professionally ambitious than they are.
+1 Previous studies have found that men tend to avoid female partners with characteristics that are usually associated with professional ambition, like high levels of education.
+2 Previous studies also indicate that it is relatively unlikely that a woman will earn more than her husband, and when she does, marital satisfaction is lower and divorce is more likely.
+3 On the other hand, for men, the labor and dating markets are more closely aligned: women value their male partner’s intelligence and education, even when these exceed their own.
+4 Women may thus face a unique tradeoff: actions that lead to success in the labor market may lead to failure in the dating and marriage market.
 This tradeoff can influence important decisions, like the types of jobs women apply for or asking for a promotion, as well as smaller decisions, like speaking up in meetings, taking charge of projects, or working late—all of which can affect women’s long-term professional success.

 Context of the evaluation

-Past research has found substantial gender differences in career outcomes, and thus lifelong earnings, for elite MBA program graduates.5 This may be partially due to differences in behavior between male and female students in graduate school, where many students are both investing in their careers and looking for long-term partners.
+Past research has found substantial gender differences in career outcomes, and thus lifelong earnings, for elite MBA program graduates.
+This may be partially due to differences in behavior between male and female students in graduate school, where many students are both investing in their careers and looking for long-term partners.
 A 2015 survey of alumni of a top US business school, for example, found that among young married graduates, 31 percent of women and 16 percent of men are married to fellow classmates.
-If women perceive that men are looking for partners who are less ambitious, they may participate less in class, hesitate to take leadership positions in professional clubs and organizations, or decide not to apply for more senior jobs.
+If women perceive that men are looking for partners who are less ambitious, they may participate less in class or hesitate to take leadership positions in professional clubs and organizations.
 Understanding the implications of these tradeoffs can contribute to identifying the causes of gender gaps in labor market outcomes.

-In this study, which took place at an elite US graduate business school, researchers analyzed five years of administrative grading records from 2010-2015, and collected data through two experiments and a survey of incoming MBA students in 2016.
+In this study, which took place at an elite US graduate business school, researchers analyzed six years of administrative grading records from 2010-2016, and collected data through two evaluations and a survey of incoming MBA students in 2016.
 The average age of all students was 28.
 Eighteen percent of students in the administrative dataset were married or in a domestic partnership.
 Of the students who participated in observations and surveys, twenty percent were married, ten percent were engaged or cohabiting, and a further 22 percent reported that they were in a serious relationship.